Program Objective Memorandum (POM)Add to favorites

 - 1st Monday of February: Presidents Budget due to Congress

 The POM is reviewed by program review teams comprising members from the military departments, Joint Chiefs of Staff (JCS), defense agencies, and OSD staff.
 The results of this review are presented to the Senior Level Review Group (SLRG) for discussion.
 In addition, the Joint Chiefs conduct a concurrent checks-and-balances review of POM, focusing on the balance and capabilities of the proposed forces levels.
-Both reviews are presented to the Secretary of Defense prior to his/her decisions in the Program Decision Memoranda (PDM).
+Both reviews are presented to the Secretary of Defense prior to his/her decisions in the Resource Management Decision (RMD).

 Figure: PPBE Process Flowchart